 Connor’s poignant question and the perplexed times in which we live led me to reread the book.
 In Driven by Eternity, John uses Scripture to explain how critical it is for people to have a mindset focused on eternity.
 After months of heart stirrings to write this story, I do so in faith that those who read it will be convicted of sinful, passive, lukewarm living, come closer to Christ, slow down, prune packed schedules, stand up for Jesus, let lights shine, and make more time to communicate clearly and cherish a close relationship with the Lord and loved ones.

-In closing, sharing passages from Driven by Eternity will hopefully convict readers’ hearts as mine has been.
-Being cleansed by the blood of the lamb and sanctified by the Holy Spirit gives peace, 'for such a time as this'!
+In closing, sharing passages from Driven by Eternity will hopefully convict readers’ hearts as the

 “Jesus is coming for a church without spot” (Ephesians 5:27)